RianQuenlin/Dont-Share-Nazi-Bullshit/README.md

 I agree that maintaining a blacklist of extremists should not run on "Dude, trust me".
 At the same time, it's a list people aligned with Nazis can use to find their people.
 This is an unfortunate quality of such lists and cannot be fixed without sacrificing transparency or engaging in potential libel.
 This is the only excuse that I can forgive, but it's on thin ice.

+>"They're subhuman, so it's okay to attack them."

+Nazis aren't monsters, beasts, or demons; they are humans.
+We cannot distance ourselves from the fact that the greatest crime against humanity was planned out, organized, and carried by human beings who knew exactly what they were doing.

 ## Nazi comics are absurd and exploitable for a reason.

 A single throwaway line from a TV show can become a meme.
 A comic that can be easily edited can also become a meme.
-Nazi comics are sometime very exploitable for meme purposes.
-Yes, you wiped off the watermark, but no amount of edits, censorship, or distortion will result in legibility and inability to reverse image search.
+Nazi comics are sometimes very exploitable for meme purposes.
+Yes, you wiped off the watermark, but no amount of edits, censorship, or distortion will result in both legibility and inability to reverse image search.

 Some communities are devoted to edits and mockery of Nazi bullshit.
 The end result of these communities is Nazi bullshit regularly hitting the popular feeds.
 Even if you were to block every single person even slightly to the right of Marx on any given site, it would barely put a dent in how often you see it.

-Nazis don't get angry at their comics being twisted into the opposite message, they celebrate it.
+Nazis don't get angry at their comics being twisted into the opposite message, they celebrate it because it's still exposure.
 By posting mocking edits of Nazi bullshit, you have still posted and advertised Nazi bullshit.
 By posting it, you fell right into their trap.
 They provoked the exact reaction they needed from you; to spread their message.

 ## By posting their propaganda, you're doing their job for them.